Gray Broadcast Sports Networks: Overview

 Gray has continued to announce new sports networks.
 In October 2023, Gray launched Peachtree Sports Network in Georgia and Alabama.
 In July 2024, through a joint venture with Rock Entertainment Group, Gray launched Rock Entertainment Sports Network in Ohio.
 In August 2024, Gray launched Matrix Midwest in St. Louis and Palmetto Sports & Entertainment in South Carolina.
 In December 2024, Gray launched Tennessee Valley Sports & Entertainment Network.
-In July 2025, Gray launched North Star Sports & Entertainment Network in Minnesota.
+In late 2025, Gray launched North Star Sports & Entertainment Network in Minnesota, Last Frontier Sports and Entertainment Network in Alaska, Midsouth Sports and Entertainment Network in Memphis, and Great Lakes Sports & Entertainment Network in Michigan.

 In September 2024, Gray announced an exclusive broadcast agreement with the New Orleans Pelicans of the National Basketball Association.
 The Pelicans are the second NBA team, after the Suns, to reach an exclusive agreement with Gray.
 Gray announced that Pelicans games would air on Gulf Coast Sports & Entertainment Network, which launched in October 2024 across Louisiana, Mississippi and Alabama.

+In February 2026, Gray expanded its agreement with the Atlanta Braves of Major League Baseball.
+Gray exclusively broadcast 15 Spring Training games across its networks in the Southern United States.
+During the regular season, Gray announced it would produce all locally televised Braves games on the newly launched BravesVision network through its Raycom Sports subsidiary.
+25 regular season games will be simulcast on Gray's over-the-air stations.

+In April 2026, Gray Media launched Rose City SportsNet in Portland in partnership with RAJ Sports.
+The network is focused on women's sports and airs games featuring the Portland Fire of the WNBA and the Portland Thorns of the NWSL.
+Both teams are owned by RAJ Sports.
+The next month, Gray launched Golden Spike Sports and Entertainment Network in Nebraska in partnership with the Omaha Storm Chasers of Minor League Baseball.